MarcinOrlowski/laravel-api-response-builder/README.md

  way that allows them consume your responses easily - they get strict and predictable JSON structure with all the fields they may need to consume your response without a hassle or special cases.
 You are even covered in case of problems as provided Exception
  Handler will ensure your API still talk JSON (and not HTML) if unexpected occurs.

+ And as a bonus, you get useful traits to cover your whole `ResponseBuilder` related configuration and files with unit tests.

 ## Usage examples ##